Groton Inn and Forge & Vine Restaurant, Groton MA Review

 The Groton Inn, Groton MA

-If you had to be holed up somewhere, you’d be lucky to find yourself at the charming Groton Inn in the small pastoral boarding school burg of Groton MA.
+If you had to be holed up somewhere, you’d be lucky to find yourself at the charming, laid-back Groton Inn in the small pastoral boarding school burg of Groton MA.

-A Colonial-style roadside lodging, this brand new iteration stands on the footprint of what had been one of the oldest inns in America with the same name.
+A Colonial-style roadside lodging 1 1/2 hours from Boston, this relatively new iteration stands on the footprint of what had been one of the oldest inns in America with the same name.
 The original Groton Inn first opened in 1678.

 Groton Inn Reception Groton MA